 On March 24-25 2015 in Manila, we are co-hosting RightsCon Southeast Asia with our partners Access and Foundation for Media Alternatives.
 This event brings together activists, advocates, researchers, media makers, corporate tech developers, and business owners, and government officials to discuss human rights and the internet.

 Access has hosted this event 3 times already — twice in the USA in Silicon Valley and once in Brazil in Rio de Janeiro.
 RightsCon Silicon Valley 2014 was an international event, and with RightsCon coming to Southeast Asia, the event will focus on regional challenges and opportunities.
 We have an all-star group of advisors, who you’ll be hearing more from in the coming months in a series of EngageMedia interviews.
 These advisors are located around Southeast Asia and work in all of the previously mentioned sectors.
-They are bringing their knowledge and networks to the event and will help us to shape the program and activities. here.
+They are bringing their knowledge and networks to the event and will help us to shape the program and activities.
+Read more about them here.

 - Al Alegre, Executive Director, Foundation for Media Alternatives

 - Donny BU, Co-Founder, ICT Watch

 - Htaike Htaike Aung, Co-Founder, Myanmar ICT for Development Organization (MIDO)

 - Jac Kee, Women’s Rights Programme Manager, Association for Progressive Communications (APC)